StoyanovDenislav/Fouhou/README.md

 ## 🙏 Acknowledgments

-- **Team Shangai Alice** - For creating the incredible Touhou series that inspired this project
+- **Team Shanghai Alice** - For creating the incredible Touhou series that inspired this project
 - **Unity Technologies** - For the amazing game engine
 - **University Community** - For support and feedback during development